EnzymeFunctionInitiative/EST/docs/source/est/axa_blast/index.rst

 :doc:`split <../split_fasta/index>` into shards and the shards are run in parallel.

-After BLAST completes, the output is trancoded to parquet and then accession IDs for the query and subject are sorted lexicographically.
+After BLAST completes, the output is transcoded to parquet and then accession IDs for the query and subject are sorted lexicographically.
 This ensures that symmetric pairs of accessions do not both get included in the output.